JohnTerragnoli/ECE383_Lab03/README.md

 The design process along with everything I learned can be seen below:

 #Process
-1. **Copying lab2 files into microblaze**  This would seem like an easy task, however, a lot of issues presented themselves.
+1. **Copying Lab2 Files into Microblaze**  This would seem like an easy task, however, a lot of issues presented themselves.
 Fortunately I learned a lot from this.
+First, the peripheral oscilloscope had to be created, since this is where the .vhd and .vhdl files would be placed for the project.
+This was just like the tutorial and no errors occured.
+Then I copied the appropriate files in from lab02.
+Then I tried to create the bitstream.
+Unfortunately, this took forever and I still got multiple errors.
+The first errors were cryptic and hard to understand, but after asking C2 Jeremy Gruszka he pointed out that I needed to remove some of the librarys in lab2 and user_logic for it to compile correctly.
+I followed his instructions and some of the errors went away, but not all of them.
+I gave Jeremy a high five anyway.
+Then I decided that the errors could be in a finite number of places, and they probably had to do with what we learned in homework 10 and 11.
+I made a list, seen below:
+2. **Initial Compilation List**